slott56/slott56.github.io/Pelican/content/blog/2007/06/2007_06_22-django_project_application_and_database_naming.rst

 The "top level" is the Project.
 A Project contains one settings.py file.
-This means that (generally) a Project has one database, one puddle of media files, a puddle of common template files, one top-level URL map, and :emphasis:`n`  individual applications.
-(Yes, this is not :emphasis:`fixed` ; Django is flexible, to an extent.)
+This means that (generally) a Project has one database, one puddle of media files, a puddle of common template files, one top-level URL map, and *n*  individual applications.
+(Yes, this is not *fixed* ; Django is flexible, to an extent.)